rallen0150/final_project/README.md

   * Food Type
   * Checked In?
  - Once a user is logged in, they can give their location to have the map display their location in the middle to show if any trucks are around in the area.

+ #ToDo
+  - Set up a time field for drivers so that the trucks will appear or disappear on the map based on the time.
+  - Work on texting the users of the location, like the email.